Miguel Fleitas: Recognition and reputation

+In September 2024, a piece from Fleitas’ Gallos series was accepted into the permanent collection of the Alvin Sherman Library, one of the largest libraries in the state of Florida, as part of the Marta Permuy Legacy Collection.
+The library’s permanent collection features work by other established artists including Salvador Dalí, Peter Max, and Dale Chihuly.
+The piece was previously featured in Fleitas’ 2013 Coral Gables solo exhibition of his Rooster series.
+It was subsequently unveiled with an exhibition at the library in October 2024.

 Personal life

 Fleitas was named after his father, Miguel Fleitas Sr. (1926-2002), who was also a noted Cuban artist and film director.

 He has two children, a son, Hiram Fleitas, and daughter Ana Laura Fleitas, both fine art collectors and dealers.

 Fleitas currently works and resides in Miami, Florida.